awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 When you create an AWS IoT rule with an `elasticsearch` action, you must specify the following information:

 endpoint
-The endpoint of your Amazon ES domain\.
+The endpoint of your Amazon Elasticsearch Service domain\.

 index
-The Amazon ES index where you want to store your data\.
+The Elasticsearch index where you want to store your data\.

 type
 The type of document you are storing\.